rstehwien/playablerobots/README.md

 * Add support for [Awakening](http://steamcommunity.com/sharedfiles/filedetails/?id=719876273) traits
 * Improve the game start tile modification a bit.
 Was: replace farms and power plant lvl 1 with power plant lvl 2.
 Now: replace farms with power plant lvl 1 & replace base tile food with energy.
 * Select synthetic playstyle by selecting the trait in species creation instead of as a window on game start.
+* Update election_term_years from 5 to 10 to match changes made to other elected govenments in 1.2.1